Callsheet

 import { query, mutation } from '@callsheet/ts-rest';

-If you are using code generation to automatically build calls from a ts-rest contract, @callsheet/codegen handles the wiring for you.
-In that setup you do not need @callsheet/ts-rest unless you are also wrapping routes manually.
+Skip this package if you're using code generation to build calls from a ts-rest contract, @callsheet/codegen handles the wiring for you.

 For more on the ts-rest workflow, see Using Callsheet with ts-rest.